Malaysia's Najib to take 'short break' as flight rumours swirl

 He did not give further details about his plans.

+About 40 members of the public, accompanied by a large pack of journalists, descended on Subang Airport, a small airport just outside the capital in the early hours.
+Riot police were stationed outside the gate where people believed Najib would enter.

-Dozens of journalists descended on Subang Airport, a small airport just outside the capital, after what was believed to be a manifest circulated online showing Najib and his wife were due to board a flight to Jakarta on Saturday morning.
+It came after what was believed to be a manifest circulated online showing Najib and his wife were due to board a flight from the airport to Jakarta on Saturday morning.

 But the immigration department's director-general Mustafar Ali told AFP: "They are not blacklisted so far."